AshWiji/graph-for-all-submission/README.md

 Please give detailed instructions on installing, configuring, and running the project so judges can fully replicate and assess it.

 This can include:
-1. Clone repository
+1. Clone repository to your local machine
-2. Install dependencies
+2. Create Schema in Tiger Graph based on Entity Relationship Diagram here: https://lucid.app/lucidchart/c71e9a03-b7f5-42c4-94ea-2e47151c60b3/edit?invitationId=inv_fda602b8-18cf-4157-a747-9c1d4b91e781&page=0_0#
-3. Access data
+3. Map the data file CSV's located in the "Data" folder to the Nodes and Edges
-4. Steps to build/run project
+4. Copy and Paste the GSQL queries in the GSQL folder into the XXX

 ## Known Issues and Future Improvements